E10

 Scheppach Undervoltage / Weak Excitation

-Generator output voltage too low, E10 undervoltage alarm
+Generator output voltage is too low; an E10 undervoltage alarm is displayed.

 Advertisements